zef-dev/convoworks-pckg-appointments/README.md

 ## Template - Schedule Appointments

 This package is shipped with the ready to use service template - Schedule Appointments.
 By default it is configured to use our dummy appointments context.
-You can easily change it on the variables view by chaning the `APPOINTMENTS` value.
+You can easily change it on the variables view by changing the `APPOINTMENTS` value.

 ### Features

 This conversational service enables your users to create, reschedule or cancel appointments.
-It is designed to provide nice and rich user experiance.
+It is designed to provide a nice and rich user experience.
 Users are able to create new appointments, check if they have existing ones and cancel or reschedule them.
 When the requested slot is not available, service will suggest several free slots.